MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 ### My organization is not using Microsoft Azure.
 Can I still use Community Training?

-Community Training is built on top of the Azure platform and [**available only on the Azure Marketplace**](https://azuremarketplace.microsoft.com/marketplace/apps/project-sangam.microsoft-community-training?tab=Overview).
-Our platform is accessible in all countries or regions where Microsoft Azure Marketplace is commercially available.
-See the [Azure Marketplace documentation](/azure/marketplace/marketplace-geo-availability-currencies) for more details.
+Community Training is built on top of the Azure portal.
 If your organization is not using Microsoft Azure, then you can [**create a Microsoft Azure account**](https://azure.microsoft.com/) on your own or [**reach out to a Microsoft Cloud Solution Partner**](https://partner.microsoft.com/membership/cloud-solution-provider/find-a-provider) to procure Microsoft Azure for your organization.

 ### Can I use the free Microsoft Azure subscription for deploying the platform?